 Cervicogenic Headaches are headaches that originate from the neck.
-People often say that they have a headache that really seems to be a neck-ache that goes into the head.
-Also, people have headaches without real awareness of neck pain, even though the headache can be relieved by treating the trigger points in the neck that refers into the head.
+Often, people say that they have a headache that really seems like a neckache that goes into the head.
+Also, people have headaches and neck tension that they do not associate with each other.

 Many sites and texts do not reference the trigger point patterns of cervicogenic headaches.
-Instead, they offer other explanations for the patterns that are associated with these trigger points.
-Nonetheless, these headaches seem to be relieved consistently, with infrequent exceptions, when the trigger point is released.
+Instead, they offer other explanations for the patterns associated with these trigger points.
+Nonetheless, releasing these trigger points in the neck consistently relieves these headaches.
+There are infrequent exceptions.

-Tony Preston has a practice in Atlanta, Georgia where he sees clients.
-He has written and taught about anatomy, trigger points, and cranial therapies since the mid-90s.
+Tony Preston has a practice in Atlanta, Georgia, where he sees clients.
+He has written materials and instructed classes since the mid-90s.
+This includes anatomy, trigger points, cranial, and neuromuscular.

 Follow us on Instagram